anshumanpatnaikgit/Macroeconomic-Analytics-Toolkit-for-Growth-Inflation-Forecasting-using-Multi-model-Timeseries-/README.md

 ## ⭐ Acknowledgments

-This work integrates **econometric modeling in R** with applied macroeconomic analysis to highlight the role of **data-driven forecasting** in shaping economic strategy and consulting insights.
+This work integrates **econometric modeling in R** with applied macroeconomic analysis to highlight the role of **data-driven forecasting** in shaping economic planning.